Things to know about the North Pole

 • How much does a cruise to the North Pole cost?

-From $27,995 per person, depending on which cabin category you choose.
+Cruises to the North Pole cost from USD $45,000 per person, depending on which cabin category you choose.

 • When should I start to plan my trip?